Reflections on the

 Do not be one of those sitting behind their computer, joining countless groups and forums, collecting all kinds of info concerning alternative energy, permaculture, herbal medicine and waiting for the dream of the Muslim village to materialize on the screen but not taking any serious action!

-Keeping things as simple as possible: “Allah desireth for you ease; He desireth not hardship for you.” [al-Baqarah 185] Many people found the website of my project, and as it looked so nice and convincing, they really wanted to join.
+Keeping things as simple as possible: "Allah desireth for you ease; He desireth not hardship for you." [al-Baqarah 185] Many people found the website of my project, and as it looked so nice and convincing, they really wanted to join.
 Then came the calculations: "We need money for the travel, for buying land, for building a house, for building up a business, for getting the residence permits, so we need at least 40,000 Euro!
 We do not have such an amount, so forget it!"
-If one follow fixed ideas, it will most probably not work out and end in a dead end road!
-One must become aware of doors opening for you, for signs of al-Fatah, the Opener of doors!
+If one follow fixed ideas, it will most probably not work out and will end in a dead end road!
+We must become aware of doors opening for us, for signs of al-Fatah, the Opener of doors!
 We do not depend on money but only on Allah!
-Of course, we should “tie our camel” and make preparations but they must get balanced out with trust in Allah and taking risks if necessary when we feel we should go now.
+Of course, we should "tie our camel" and make preparations but they must get balanced out with trust in Allah and taking risks if necessary when we feel we should go now.
 For Hijrah, choose destinations which do not impose serious investments in time and money.
 Choose those which are easy for you and where it is easier to blend into the local community and you are not looked upon as an exotic bird.
 Living e.g. in a tepee or simple hut on vacant or rented land, and not building any concrete structures, is a huge saving on investment and makes one flexible while getting more in touch with nature.